 The most common risks when storing hazardous waste are fire, rapid decompression/explosion, toxicity to workers and others in the facility, reactivity, and risks to the environment in the case of a release.

 Likewise, the most common risks when storing radioactive waste are exposure to workers and others in the facility -radiation can cause short-term and long-term health problems - and risks to the environment in the case of a release.
 The most common risks when infectious or pathological waste are stored are the chance of passing disease to workers and others in the facility.
-The risk caused by a release to the environment - although the manager must consider it - is low.
+The risk posed by a release to the environment - although the manager must consider it - tends to be lower than the risk to people inside the building.

 A hazard is anything (person, material, event) that can cause harm (to people, property, environment).
 Risk is the chance or probability that harm may occur.